apache/airflow/docs/apache-airflow/authoring-and-scheduling/timetable.rst

 When ``catchup`` is ``False``, there is difference in how a new DAG run is triggered.

-`CronTriggerTimetable`_ triggers a new DAG run *after* the current time, while `CronDataIntervalTimetable`_ triggers a DAG run *before* the current time, assuming the value of ``start_date`` is past time.
+`CronTriggerTimetable`_ and `CronDataIntervalTimetable`_ trigger DAG runs at the same time, because they were given the same CRON string.
+However, the timestamp for the ``run_id`` is different for each.

+- `CronTriggerTimetable`_ has a ``run_id`` timestamp showing when DAG run started.
+- `CronDataIntervalTimetable`_ has a ``run_id`` timestamp for when the interval started, which is before the DAG run started.

-Suppose there is a cron expression ``@daily`` or ``0 0 * * *``, which is scheduled to run at 12AM every day.
+For example, suppose there is a cron expression ``@daily`` or ``0 0 * * *``, which is scheduled to run at 12AM every day.
 If you enable DAGs using the two timetables at 3PM on January
 31st,
 - `CronTriggerTimetable`_ triggers a new DAG run at 12AM on February 1st.
+The ``run_id`` timestamp is midnight, on February 1st.
 - `CronDataIntervalTimetable`_ immediately triggers a new DAG run, because a DAG run for the daily time interval beginning at 12AM on January 31st did not occur yet.
+The ``run_id`` timestamp is midnight, on January 31st, since that is the beginning of the data interval.

 This is another example showing the difference in the case of skipping DAG runs.